LoganGeldenhuys/prong/README.md

 **Runnable**

 - Core runnable class that handles parallelization of sub-classes such as ChatModel.
 Also has a utility streaming operator() method that can be overloaded for different behavior
+- Abstract class - the deriving class must override the run method and optionally the runAndStream method

 **CombinedRunnable**